-Who Is it For?
+Who Is It For?

-It can be used by individuals to explore any issue whatsoever and similarly by couples at any stage of their relationship; it can be used by specific kinds of individuals who share particular challenges such as entrepreneurs or artists or teachers; it can be used to look at specific topics like like finances or relationships or grief and loss.
-For businesses and organizations and teams within businesses and organizations the work can be had via my consultancy, The Consciousness Company.
+It can be used by individuals to explore any issue whatsoever and similarly by couples at any stage of their relationship; it can be used by specific kinds of individuals who share particular challenges such as entrepreneurs or artists or moms; it can be used to look at specific topics like those listed above.

 If you see your Self as a spiritual being having a human experience and you nod in agreement with the 15 concepts that make up this practice, you will love Spiritual Workout.